YoungTytus/Data-normalization/README.md

-Some script from my work
+A couple of scripts from my work